 Anyone can get involved with this amazing initiative by simply downloaded the CoralWatch application on their smartphone or device.

 You do not need to be a coral expert to provide data.
 In 2002 CoralWatch designed the Coral Health Chart which standardizes color changes in coral providing an easy way for people to compare the color of the coral they see with those on the chart and share their findings via the CoralWatch app.

 The International SeaKeepers Society

-They work vigorously to spread a sense of awareness and encourage commitment to protect, conserve and restore when possible.
-We had the honor of winning the International SeaKeepers Society Asia Achievement Award 2019; an award that recognizes an organization in Asia who demonstrate a responsibility towards the health of Asia’s marine environment.
+They work vigorously to spread a sense of awareness and encourage commitment to protect, conserve, and restore when possible.
+We had the honor of winning the International SeaKeepers Society Asia Achievement Award 2019; an award that recognizes an organization in Asia that demonstrates a responsibility towards the health of Asia’s marine environment.

 We were overwhelmed to have gained such recognition by this amazing organization and even more surprised when Seakeepers offered us a partnership for our coral restoration project.
 Understanding that coral reefs are under pressure and need our help urgently we are delighted to have gained the support of a new partner in the marine conservation world.

 It is our pleasure to take the next steps forward in critical marine research with the International Seakeepers Society by our side.

 The University of Hull is interested in similar research as we are: such as if fishing is affecting the likelihood of sharks, rays and indicator species in the ‘true’ Gili Matra Marine Recreational Reserve on the west side of Gili Trawangan and the other less protected areas of the reserve which are open for diving, fishing, and other activities.